cessen/tenthash/docs/design_rationale.md

 Having said that, I'm sure it's possible to create a hash function that is both conservative about quality and simple while also being faster than TentHash.
 I make no claim that TentHash has somehow found the peak of that design space, and I am looking forward to seeing other (properly documented and justified!) hashes appear in the future that are better than TentHash in this space.

-### Q. Does TentHash pass the SMHasher test suite?

-Yes, trivially.
-Including all power-of-two truncations down to 32 bits, the smallest SMHasher will test.
-But with one qualification: TentHash isn't seedable, so it of course doesn't pass the seeding tests (e.g. the Perlin Noise test).
-However, if you simply prepend the seed to the input data then TentHash passes the seeding tests as well.

-It's important to keep in mind that [passing SMHasher is insufficient evidence of quality for large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
-This entire document serves as much better evidence of quality than a passing score from SMHasher.
-(Although if TentHash did *not* pass SMHasher that would indeed be extremely strong evidence that it *wasn't* high quality.)

 ### Q. Why isn't TentHash seedable?

-I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic data fingerprints).
+I'm not aware of any uses for seeding with TentHash's intended use case (non-cryptographic message digests / fingerprints).

 Seeds are useful for cryptographic hashes in various circumstances, but as a non-cryptographic hash TentHash isn't appropriate in those circumstances.
 Seeds can also be useful for non-cryptographic hashes with small (32 or 64-bit) output sizes in various applications, but TentHash isn't targeting those applications.